trbarbour/codex/docs/revision-control.md

   tasks/src/env_detect.rs†L1-L250】
 * When Codex is pointed at a directory without a supported backend, higher-level features such as ghost snapshots are disabled and the UI emits an informational message explaining why, preventing repeated failures.【F:codex-rs/tui/src/chatwidget.rs†L1255-L1342】
+* Release automation exposes a `--backend` flag so operators can force either the Git or Darcs workflow regardless of what is on disk; use `--backend darcs` when tagging and pushing via the Darcs CLI from a mixed repository checkout.【F:codex-rs/scripts/create_github_release†L1-L120】

 ## Collecting repository metadata